edgexfoundry/device-mqtt-go/README.md

 ## Overview
 MQTT Micro Service - device service for connecting a MQTT topic to EdgeX acting like a device/sensor feed.

-## Deployment
+## Packaging
-This component is available as docker image and snap.
+This component is packaged as docker image and snap.

 For docker, please refer to the [Dockerfile](Dockerfile) and [Docker Compose Builder](https://github.com/edgexfoundry/edgex-compose/tree/main/compose-builder) scripts.

 For the snap, refer to the [snap](snap) directory.

+The details of the EdgeX release artifacts are available [here](https://docs.edgexfoundry.org/2.1/design/adr/devops/0010-Release-Artifacts).

 ## Usage
 Users can refer to [this document](https://docs.edgexfoundry.org/2.1/examples/Ch-ExamplesAddingMQTTDevice) to learn how to use this device service.